 The first £325,000 is treated as taxable at zero per cent (the nil rate band) and the rest may be taxed at 40 per cent.

 There is a main residence nil rate band, currently £175,000, which may apply for deaths on or after 6 April 2017.
+It relates to a home that is included in your estate.
 This band only applies if the beneficiaries are direct descendants (including step and adopted), so sisters, cousins and aunts do not benefit.
 It can be carried forward if you downsize, so you do not lose it.
 This is a complicated tax and the executors or personal representatives should seek professional advice.

 Unused amounts of both nil rate bands are transferable between married couples and civil partners on first death, so it is possible for the survivor to have up to £1,000,000 tax-free available.

 It is important to note lifetime gifts in excess of various gift limits, made in the previous seven years, are applied against the nil rate band first.
 The main gift limit is an annual £3,000, but there are others related to small gifts (up to £250), regular gifts made out of income (not capital) that do not reduce your normal standard of living, and gifts on marriage to certain relatives.

-For more information, see factsheet 14, Dealing with an estate.
+For more information, see section 6 of factsheet 14, Dealing with an estate.